TanStack/router/docs/api/api.md

 - A function that will be called before this route is matched to provide additional unique identification to the route match and serve as a dependency tracker for when the match should be reloaded.
 It should return any serializable value that can uniquely identify the route match from navigation to navigation.
 - By default, path params are already used to uniquely identify a route match, so it's unnecessary to return these here.
 - If your route match relies on search params or context values for unique identification, it's required that you return them here so they can be made available in the `loader`'s `deps` argument.

+#### `staleTime`

+- Type: `number`
+- Optional
+- Defaults to `routerOptions.defaultStaleTime`, which defaults to `0`
+- The amount of time in milliseconds that a route match's loader data will be considered fresh.
+If a route match is matched again within this time frame, its loader data will not be reloaded.

+#### `preloadStaleTime`

+- Type: `number`
+- Optional
+- Defaults to `routerOptions.defaultPreloadStaleTime`, which defaults to `30_000` ms (30 seconds)
+- The amount of time in milliseconds that a route match's loader data will be considered fresh when preloading.
+If a route match is preloaded again within this time frame, its loader data will not be reloaded.
+If a route match is loaded (for navigation) within this time frame, the normal `staleTime` is used instead.

+#### `gcTime`

+- Type: `number`
+- Optional
+- Defaults to `routerOptions.defaultGcTime`, which defaults to 30 minutes.
+- The amount of time in milliseconds that a route match's loader data will be kept in memory after a preload or it is no longer in use.

 #### `caseSensitive`